Ashwagandha (Withania somnifera dunal)

 A meta-analysis of the various studies on the efficacy of ashwagandha on anxiety and stress was conducted (Pratte 2014).
 Five clinical studies met the selection criteria and measured anxiety and/or stress scores.

-All five studies concluded that intervention with Withania somnifera resulted in greater improvement (significant in most cases) than placebo of the anxiety or stress scales.
+All five studies concluded that intervention with Withania somnifera resulted in greater improvement (significant in most cases) than placebo of the stress scales.

 Stress and weight gain relationship